L'Aquila, Province of L'Aquila, Abruzzo

-There were already small settlements on the area, four of which - S. Giusta, S. Marciano, S. Pietro e S. Maria Paganica - , often at war with each other, decided to set aside their own differences and fulfil the decision of the king of Sicily.
+There were already small settlements on the area, four of which - S. Giusta, S. Marciano, S. Pietro e Santa Maria Paganica - often at war with each other, decided to set aside their own differences and fulfil the decision of the king of Sicily.
 By 1254 L'Aquila was born, thanks to the common work of some hundreds families.
 In 1257 Pope Alexander VI moved there the bishopry from nearby Forcona.
-In 1259 the city, which had not yet been finished, sided against the anti-papal policy of Manfredi, Frederick II's son, who on the death of his father was ruling in the name of his nephew Corradino; as a consequence, Manfredi destroyed L'Aquila.

-L'Aquila was abandoned for seven years until Manfredi himself was defeated and killed in a battle near Benevento (southern Italy) by Charles II of Anjou, who authorized the rebuilding of the city and order the construction of high walls all around it.
+L'Aquila was abandoned for seven years until Manfred himself was defeated and killed in a battle near Benevento, in Campania, by Charles II of Anjou, who authorized the rebuilding of the city and ordered the construction of high walls all around it.
 Lucchisino Aleta, a Florentine aristocrat, was appointed Captain of L'Aquila by Charles of Anjou and started the construction of the massive six-foot wide, four-mile long city walls.
-Every now and then were placed the 86 sighting towers, which forbade enemies from entering the city.
-There were four doors leading into each of the four quarters of the city, which still maintain the original names: Santa Giusta, Santa Maria Paganica, San Pietro a Coppito, San Marciano.
+In the walls there were 86 sighting towers, which forbade enemies from entering the city.
+There were four doors leading into each of the four quarters of the city, which still today maintain the original names: Santa Giusta, Santa Maria Paganica, San Pietro a Coppito, San Marciano.
 In the following centuries more doors were opened, as can be seen by the 15th-century map of the city quarters.
-Each quarter had its own standard and a representation of young knights.
-Nowadays the ancient standards are exhibited only on very special occasions, such as the Procession of Holy Friday, when they follow the city standard.
+Each quarter had its own banner and a representation of young knights.
+Nowadays the ancient banners are exhibited only on very special occasions, such as the Procession of Holy Friday, when they follow the city standard.